AllBarkNoBite-Supreme/Install-BlackArch/README.md

+# HOW TO INSTALL BLACKARCH

-# INSTALLING BLACKARCH USING THE SLIM OS ISO FILE
+### INSTALLING BLACKARCH USING THE SLIM OS ISO FILE

 ## REQUIREMENTS